 Children from vulnerable families are often pulled out of school when they are needed to work at home.
-A daily school meal can be a strong incentive for families to keep sending their children to school.
+A daily school meal can be a strong incentive for families to keep them in the classroom.
+Now, with schools shut down around the world because of the pandemic, we’re working to make sure kids still get the meals they depend on.

 child brides in developing countries have no formal education